leanix/leanix-k8s-connector/README.md

 | "rbac.authorization.k8s.io" | roles, clusterroles, rolebindings, clusterrolebindings | get, list, watch |
 | "storage.k8s.io"            | storageclasses                                         | get, list, watch |

 The CronJob is configured to run every hour and spins up a new pod of the LeanIX Kubernetes Connector.
-As mentioned in the overview the connector creates the `kubernetes.ldif` file and logs into the `leanix-k8s-connector.log` file.
+If the flag is enabled, As mentioned in the overview the connector creates the `kubernetes.ldif` file and logs into the `leanix-k8s-connector.log` file.

 Currently, two storage backend types are natively supported by the connector.